 It’s often used as a quick, simple measure of the size of a business.
-For example, HMRC use turnover to determine whether a business should register for VAT.
+For example, HMRC use business turnover to determine whether that business should be registered for VAT.

 Sometimes just referred to as sales, turnover is the total value of what you’ve sold during the period covered by the profit and loss account, net of VAT.
 It might be broken down into different types of product, helping you to see which items sell better than others.

 Other income received by the business, such as bank interest or money received from the sale of assets, is not included in turnover because it does not represent income from your main trading activity.

 There is no direct link between the level of turnover and the health of your business.
 How much profit it makes, the quality of its balance sheet and its ability to control cash flow are not reflected in the headline sales figure.

 What is the turnover of a company?
 Turnover will be the headline item on the profit and loss account for your business.
 The word itself might not be used, replaced by sales or revenue as confusingly, the terms can be used interchangeably.